What every Agile team can learn from Europe’s fastest learners

 Dialogue before decisions.

-They simply learn in public, and they keep going when it gets awkward.
+None of these companies are perfect.
+They simply learn in public.
+And they keep going when it gets awkward.
+That's the part worth copying.

 A simple frame to start today